island-lang/island-lang.github.io/README.md

 userInput = readUserInput()

 case
-	print('Your phone number''s country code is {phoneCountryCode}') case
+	print("Your phone number's country code is {phoneCountryCode}") case
-	print('Your license plate prefix characters are {licensePlatePrefixChars}') case
+	print("Your license plate prefix characters are {licensePlatePrefixChars}") case
-	print('Your credit card''s last digits are {creditCardLastDigits}') otherwise
+	print("Your credit card's last digits are {creditCardLastDigits}") otherwise
-	print('Your input was invalid!')
+	print("Your input was invalid!")
 ```

 For each `case` block, the compiler synthesized a condition that represents the weakest possible assertion required to ensure that all the properties referenced within it are knowable.